 If your work requires you to drive a vehicle or undertake tasks related to your job role in which you must drive a car, van or another mode of transport, and you are hit by a stolen car, then you may be entitled to compensation.
 For example, if you are driving to a job off-site, then you are placed behind the wheel due to your job, and you should be able to claim compensation for an accident involving a stolen vehicle.

 Compensation claims for road accidents involving stolen vehicles whilst you are at work can usually be filed against the MIB through your company insurance and any compensation awarded will vary in amount depending on the injury you have sustained and the impact that has had on your life.
-If you have had to pay for any medical treatment or equipment following your accident or if you have lost earning through needing to take time off work, then you can include these damages in your claim.
+If you have had to pay for any medical treatment or equipment following your accident or if you have lost earnings through needing to take time off work, then you can include these damages in your stolen vehicle accident claim.
 If you’d like to find out more about stolen car accident claims, give us a call today.

 Being involved in any kind of car accident is a seriously traumatic event but finding out that the car that caused the incident was stolen can leave you feeling confused and victimised.
 Road traffic collisions involving uninsured or stolen vehicles are much more complex and take a lot of time to be investigated, and so they can drag on meaning you are constantly reminded of the event.
 If the police have managed to identify the vehicle and the driver if you’ve been hit by a stolen car, then the insurance company which covers the vehicle may decide to accept liability for any compensation claim you decide to file.
-This is completely at the discretion of the insurer, however, and they may flat out refuse to pay out.
+This is completely at the discretion of the insurer, however, and they may flat out refuse to payout.

-If the insurance company covering the car refuse to pay out, or the police do not manage to identify the vehicle or driver after a hit and run stolen car accident, then the Motors Insurers Bureau should cover compensation claims for road accidents involving stolen vehicles.
+If the insurance company covering the car refuse to payout, or the police do not manage to identify the vehicle or driver after a hit and run stolen car accident, then the Motors Insurers Bureau should cover compensation claims for road accidents involving stolen vehicles.
 Accident Claims UK will put you in touch with a dedicated stolen vehicle accident solicitor who will help you to file your claim with the right authority.

 In order to ensure that you have the strongest case possible, you should gather as much evidence as possible to support your claim.
 Try and gather statements from witnesses of the accident and take their contact details in case you need to contact them again.
 If you can, try and take photos of the accident site, or ask someone else to do it for you.
 You may also want to get a full medical report of any injuries you have sustained.
 If you believe the car that caused your road traffic accident was stolen, then you should report it to the police as soon as possible.
 It is a criminal offence to leave the scene of an accident too so if the driver of the car flees, you will also need to report this to the police.
 All of this is critical ahead of any stolen vehicle accident claim.

 - Severity of injury